WordPress is an open source content management system (CMS) that has been available since 2003.

 Wix is an extremely popular website builder that has attracted millions of users since its release in 2006.

-It’s free-to-use nature has brought it into direct competition with WordPress, and the debate over which one is best continues to rage on.
+It’s free to use nature has brought it into direct competition with WordPress and the debate over which one is best continues to rage on.

-In truth, even though Wix and WordPress are quite similar, they are also designed and targeted towards different goals and websites.
+Even though Wix and WordPress are quite similar, they are also designed and targeted towards different goals and websites.

 Where WordPress might offer users the freedom to adjust every part of their site, Wix takes a more structured approach that aims to make website creation as easy and intuitive as possible.